Guess what… Great advertising is hard to come by. And advertising mistakes are much more common than home runs like “Got Milk” or “Just Do It.”

 All the consumer cares about is “what’s in it for me?”
 So if you want to get through to customers and make sales, talk about them.
 Not about you, or your family, or your company, or your company’s processes.

-I saw an awful commercial recently for a local golf course (The high-falutin’ kind that charges $85 bucks a round but isn’t as good as the local municipal course.)
-It was nothing but a family portrait of the pro/owner and his not-so-cute family.
-“Hey, look at us!”
+I saw an awful commercial recently for a local golf course (The high-falutin’ kind that charges $95 bucks a round but isn’t as good as the local municipal course.)
+The commercial was nothing but a family portrait of the pro/owner and his not-so-cute family.
+Five kids in the clubhouse and on the course saying “Hey, look at us!”

 Talk about flushing money down the drain.
-Not only will that claim NOT attract golfers, the message will actually REPEL prospects and encourage them to call the neighboring golf course where there aren’t any little rug rats running around.
+Not only will that claim NOT attract golfers, the message will actually REPEL prospects and encourage them to call the neighboring golf course… where the conditions are better, the rates are lower and there aren’t any obnoxious kids running around.

 I guarantee you, that was a do-it-yourself ad.
 (I think he committed three out of the 4 advertising errors.)
 He might as well just give his hand his competitor the money he spent on that commercial.